 As global and domestic cases of 2019 Novel Coronavirus (COVID-19) rise, we have implemented additional measures at our hospitals and clinics to protect the health of everyone we serve.

-Our new limited visitation policy goes into effect on Friday, June 5 and generally allows one visitor (over the age of 18), per patient, per day.
-Important exceptions, including for The Baby Place and for COVID-19 units, are listed in a table below.
+Our limited visitation policy generally allows one visitor (over the age of 18), per patient, per day.
+Important exceptions, including for The Baby Place and for COVID-19 patients, are listed in a table below.

-Visitors are welcome from 8 a.m. to 8 p.m., 7 days a week.
+Visitors are welcome from 6 a.m. to 8 p.m., Monday - Friday and 8 a.m. to 8 p.m.
+Saturday - Sunday.
 Visitors will be screened at the entrance.
-Those with a fever or symptoms (cough, sore throat, shortness of breath, loss of taste/smell, muscle aches, chills, diarrhea, nausea) will be politely asked to leave for the safety of our patients and our care teams.
+Those with fever or symptoms (cough, sore throat, shortness of breath, loss of taste/smell, muscle aches, chills, diarrhea, nausea) will be politely asked to leave for the safety of our patients and our care teams.
 All individuals will need to wear a mask while visiting Good Samaritan.
 Please wear a mask from home if you are able.

 Support personnel are able to accompany individuals with disabilities who are seeking medical care.